-The Freddie Mercury Memorial Concert For Aids Awareness held at Wembley Stadium and broadcast on April 20th, 1992, featured performances by David Bowie, George Michael, Elizabeth Taylor, Guns n’ Roses, Metallica, Elton John, and Annie Lennox.
-It was watched by more than a billion people worldwide, about 25 percent of the population of the planet, including me and the husband.
+The Freddie Mercury Memorial Concert For Aids Awareness held at Wembley Stadium and broadcast on April 20th, 1992, featured performances by David Bowie, George Michael, Elizabeth Taylor, Guns ‘n’ Roses, Metallica, Elton John, and Annie Lennox.
+It was watched by more than a billion people worldwide, about 25 percent of the population of the planet at the time, including me.

-Most music fans and critics agree that Queen’s gig at Live Aid in 1985 was the best live performance in the history of Rock n’ Roll.
-Queen spent more weeks on the UK charts than any other band, including The Beatles and The Rolling Stones.
+Most music fans and critics agree that Queen’s gig at Live Aid in 1985 was the best live performance in Rock ‘n’ Roll history.
+Queen spent more weeks on the UK charts than any other band, including The Beatles and Rolling Stones.

-Mercury could be, at moment’s notice, tender and reaching, aching and pained, upbeat and confident.
-The voluminous discography of Queen’s 20-year career (1971-1991) features songs with elements of each: You’re My Best Friend, Spread Your Wings, Under Pressure, Who Wants To Live Forever?, Another One Bites The Dust, Bicycle Race, I’m Going Slightly Mad.
+Mercury could be tender and reaching, aching and pained, upbeat and confident.
+The voluminous discography of his time with Queen’s 20-year career (1971-1991) features songs with elements of each: You’re My Best Friend, Spread Your Wings, Under Pressure, Who Wants To Live Forever?, Another One Bites The Dust, Bicycle Race, I’m Going Slightly Mad.

-Growing up, Mercury liked singing Blues, but his influences were much broader: Noël Coward, Frédéric Chopin and Wolfgang Amadeus Mozart, Dick Powell and Ruby Keeler, Robert Plant, Aretha Franklin, they all had an impact, plus the over-the-top emotionalism of his two favorite stars, Jimi Hendrix and Liza Minnelli loomed large in his own style.
+Growing up, Mercury liked singing Blues, but his influences were much broader: Frédéric Chopin, Noël Coward, Wolfgang and His Amazing Amadeus Mozarts, Dick Powell and Ruby Keeler, Robert Plant, Aretha Franklin, they all had an impact, plus the over-the-top emotionalism of his two favorite stars, Jimi Hendrix and Liza Minnelli loomed large in his own style.

 “It’s ever so regal.
 It was a strong name, very universal and very immediate.
 It had a lot of visual potential and was open to all sorts of interpretations, but that was just one facet of it.”